 Sometimes that meant that I would just get off the bike in disgust and walk up the hill and sometimes it meant having to power pedal it up much to my knees' discontent.
 Nothing quite to really drive home the point than going uphill at 3 miles per hour while taking enormous breaths in the vicinity of rotting roadkill.
-Hoping at least you'll be saved the indignity of swallowing one of those revolting flies buzzing about during those labored gasps.
+Praying at least you'll be saved the indignity of swallowing one of those revolting flies buzzing about during those labored gasps.
 Gosh, just the recollection makes me nauseous all over again.

 Boy, what a pleasant journal entry, huh?